BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-Settings.md

 ## Sending custom notifications

 A truly custom notification can be sent using the [`notify`](../../Scripting/Building-Blocks/Events-List.md#sending-notifications-notify) event at any time.
-Check out the [events documentation](../../Scripting/Building-Blocks/Events-List.md#sending-notifications-notify) to learn how.

 ## Changing BetonQuest's built-in notifications
+Almost every notification built into BetonQuest is customizable in some way.
+A list of the notifications can be found in the *lang* directory.
+BQ natively supports [a number of languages](../../Configuration/Plugin-Config.md#language-default-plugin-language).
+Within the *lang* directory, you can find BetonQuest's built-in notifications in the appropriate language's file.
+They can have their text changed, formatted or even sounds added to them.

 ### General notifications

-These can be anything from BetonQuest notifying a player that their language has been changed to sending a notice about a new changelog to an admin.
+General notifications can be anything from BetonQuest notifying a player that their language has been changed to sending a notice about a new changelog to an admin.

 For example:
-When BetonQuest fails to add a quest item to a player's inventory it will send `&e*&bYour inventory is full!&e*`.
+When BetonQuest fails to add a quest item to a player's inventory, it will send `&e*&bYour inventory is full!&e*`.
-This message is defined in *messages.yml* along with other default plugin messages.
+This message, for English-speaking users, is defined in `en-US.yml` along with other default plugin messages.
 You can redefine them to your liking.

 The Notify System can do much more than just changing messages, though:

-All notifications will be displayed using the ChatIO and without a sound by default.
+By default, all notifications will be displayed using the ChatIO, without a sound.
 You need to use [notification categories](./Notification-IO's-&-Categories.md#categories) to change this behaviour.
 These categories are pretty much just pre-defined [NotifyIO settings](./Notification-IO's-&-Categories.md#available-notifyios).
-Each notification in *messages.yml* has a special category with a reserved name assigned to it.
+Every notification in *en-US.yml* has a unique category with a reserved name assigned to it.

 For example, If you would like to have the "language_changed" notification displayed as an actionbar message, you define the following: